Success23-ctrl/Success23-ctrl/README.md

 - 👀 I’m interested in data and data analysis
 - 🌱 I’m currently learning data analysis with Daheltechies
 - 💞️ I’m looking to collaborate with companies, group and individuals on any data analysis project
-- 📫 How to reach me[] (https://www.linkedin.com/in/oluchukwu-success)
+- 📫 How to reach me[here] (https://www.linkedin.com/in/oluchukwu-success)
 - 😄 Pronouns: He
 - ⚡ Fun fact: ...